Stray Cat Surrender

 Vaccinated surrender: $20

 IMPORTANT!
-You must furnish current proof of vaccine within the last year.
+You must provide current proof of vaccine within the last year.

 Unvaccinated surrender: $30